 The flight is only around 2 hours, but you need to factor time for traveling to the airport, checking-in, getting through security and hoping your flight is not delayed.
 When all added together, I’d venture to guess there’s a high probability that you will travel from Beijing to Shanghai faster by high-speed train.

 - Departure Airports: Beijing Capital Airport (PEK) to either Shanghai Hongqiao Airport (SHA) or Shanghai Pudong Airport (PVG).
+Check flight prices.
 As with the train stations, airports are easily accessible by metro and taxis.

 - Flight Schedule: Numerous flights all throughout the day.